mucommander/mucommander/package/readme.txt

 - the Yanfs library released under the BSD license.
  Yanfs can be found at http://yanfs.dev.java.net .

+- the JCommander library released under the Apache License.
+ JCommander can be found at http://jcommander.org .

 - Icons by Mark James released under the Creative Commons Attribution License.
  Mark James can be found at http://famfamfam.com .